Welcome to today's edition of the Rush 24-7 podcast.

 I'll be here today.

-And uh back again tomorrow.
+And back again tomorrow.

-It's always an honor to fill in for Rush, but you know why, you know why it works so well is because um whenever I go on vacation, he fills in for me.
+It's because whenever I go on vacation, he fills in for me.

 Oh, no, that doesn't work.

-Well, maybe, yeah, I don't think so.
+Yeah, I don't think so.

 Welcome to the program.

-We have uh for you today.
+We have for you today.

 It's not going to lead to anything.

-We have we have some some other times in history that will show you that this is absolutely bizarre that we have this uh we're working through the UN.
+We have some other times in history that will show you that this is absolutely bizarre that we have this.

 The United Nations is once again establishing itself as a totally ineffective organization.

-It's just um I I I cannot believe how people are so baffled.
+And everybody else, it's just, I cannot believe how people are so baffled.

 We've got that.

-We've got um Novak uh uh Robert Novak has come out today now when he's written a column about the whole business about how he uh uh how Carl Rowe was a source in outing uh Valerie Plame, so we've got a little bit more on that.
+We've got Novak, Robert Novak has come out today now and he's written a column about the whole business, about how Carl Rowe was a source in outing Valerie Plain.

-What do you think about li have you ever told a lie?
+Have you ever told a lie?

 I mean, I don't tell lies, and nobody should tell lies.

-And because I am really a financial person uh in the disguise of a talk show host.
+And because I am really a financial person in the disguise of a talk show host, I brought with me a number of things.

-There can't be any the the Bush administration, regardless of what you think of them, isn't is is smart enough to figure out the fact that they're not going to get credit for anything, and they knew that a year ago when the estimates were four hundred and some billion dollars of red ink and it came in under three hundred billion, but we still have problems.
+There can't be any the Bush administration, regardless of what you think of them, is smart enough to figure out the fact that they're not going to get credit for anything.

 So I want to go through all of that as we go through the program today, too.

-And in the second hour, actually, you know, this was uh from uh uh from filling in on this program over the years, a uh professor of history at uh the University of Dayton, Larry Schweikert, uh sent me a book and a note because he was listening to me in Ohio on this program.
+A professor of history at the University of Dayton, Larry Schweikert, sent me a book and a note because he was listening to me in Ohio on this program.

-So I don't know if you can lend your two cents worth, but everybody's trying to figure out why is it that the cowboy hat is off and the diplomatic hat is on the Bush administration regarding everything, but primarily with regarding uh North Korea.
+So I don't know if you can lend your two cents worth, but everybody's trying to figure out why is it that the cowboy hat is off and the diplomatic hat is on from the Bush administration regarding everything, but primarily with regarding North Korea.

 So it really is a good question.

-Now I I I don't do this very often, but but just in the last couple of weeks, I've been going back and reading a book that I read before.
+Now, I don't do this very often, but just in the last couple of weeks, I've been going back and reading a book that I read before, but it's been a few years since I read it.

-Yeah, the big New Yorker guy.
+And it's written by Seymour Hirsch, the big New Yorker guy.

 And you know how they always keep coming back.

-Stick with me here, I'm not off on a different tangent.
+I'm not off on a different tangent.

-I'm gonna bring this all around.
+I'm going to bring this all around.

-I really like what he did about going back and documenting uh all the things that were going on.
+I really like what he did about going back and documenting all the things that were going on.

 But we never hear about the fact that there were anti-war people, just like there are today.